Mike Ford Player Props: Mariners vs. Blue Jays

-The Seattle Mariners and Mike Ford (.519 slugging percentage over his past 10 games, including two homers), battle starter Kevin Gausman and the Toronto Blue Jays at T-Mobile Park, Saturday at 4:10 PM ET.
+Mike Ford -- .200 average over his past 10 games -- will be in action for the Seattle Mariners against the Toronto Blue Jays, with Alek Manoah on the hill, on July 23 at 4:10 PM ET.

-In his most recent appearance, he reached base in his only plate appearance against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.

 Mike Ford Game Info & Props vs. the Blue Jays